popi-mkx3/popi_project/popi_mechanics/README.md

 You will find here everything you need for the [machining] and the [assembly] as well as the [mechanical drawings] of this 71kg and 1 meter long robot.
 These files unfortunately are in French for now, but the drawings should still speak to anyone.
 Let us know if you ever need a translation and we'll do our best !
 To get an overview of POPI's mechanical design, please read the following information.
 <br>

-:heavy_check_mark: Design made with [CATIA].
+:heavy_check_mark: Design made with [CATIA]
-:heavy_check_mark: First estimates of forces and torques on [SimDesigner].
+:heavy_check_mark: First estimates of forces and torques on [SimDesigner]
-:heavy_check_mark: Mechanical simulation and actuator's choice on [SolidWorks] Motion and [SolidWorks] Simulation.
+:heavy_check_mark: Mechanical simulation and actuator's choice on [SolidWorks] Motion and [SolidWorks] Simulation
-:heavy_check_mark: Machining with CNC milling and turning machines, water jet cutting and 3D printing.
+:heavy_check_mark: Machining with CNC milling and turning machines, water jet cutting and 3D printing
 :heavy_check_mark: Rendering with [SolidWorks] Motion and [SolidWorks] PhotoView 360
 <br>
 <br>